xzxADIxzx/Crawler-Language/README.md

 There are quite a few of them because language at an early stage of development.

 ### Personal Pronouns
-Singular pronouns simply are exist .
+Singular pronouns simply are exist.

 * ayowl - i
 * yoy - you